What types of items are covered?

 - Resizing, cleaning and inspection

-*Preventative repairs may be covered.
+*Normal wear and tear may be covered.
 Examples include prong re-tipping; broken, worn, or bent prongs; broken earring posts; clasp replacement; restringing of broken or stretched pearl strands; and stone tightening.
 See your policy or call us at 888-884-2424 if you have questions about your coverage.